 ACTIONS OF FEDERAL, OTHER STATE, AND LOCAL AGENCIES: This plan may also be used by other state, federal, and local decision-makers in planning for and making decisions for the CHA under their respective statutory authorities.

 PROPOSED CHANGES TO 5 AAC 95

-Amend 5 AAC 95 by adding a new section to adopt the final management plan by reference, and to adopt some policies as individual regulations to facilitate implementation.
 Regulations will be adopted pursuant to the Administrative Procedures Act and included in the final draft of the plan.